- Boating Under the Influence

 - Install an ignition interlock device for at least two years.

 Working with a skilled criminal defense attorney will ensure your best chances of having your driving privileges reinstated after your conviction and release.
+If you are a commercial driver, a CDL hardship license is also available, but will require an experienced attorney.

 Defenses to DUI Manslaughter